Vitamin C: Sources

-Although also present in other foods, the richest natural sources of vitamin C are fruits and vegetables.
-The vitamin is the most widely taken dietary supplement.
+Although also present in other plant-derived foods, the richest natural sources of vitamin C are fruits and vegetables.
+Vitamin C is the most widely taken dietary supplement.

 Plant sources

-While plant foods are generally a good source of vitamin C, the amount in foods of plant origin depends on the variety of the plant, soil condition, climate where it grew, length of time since it was picked, storage conditions, and method of preparation.
-Organically farmed citrus may have a higher vitamin C content than conventionally farmed.
 The following table is approximate and shows the relative abundance in different raw plant sources.
-Generally, cooking reduces the amount of vitamin C. As some plants were analyzed fresh while others were dried (thus, artificially increasing concentration of individual constituents such as vitamin C), the data are subject to potential variation and difficulties for comparison.
 The amount is given in milligrams per 100 grams of the edible portion of the fruit or vegetable:

 Animal sources

-Compared to plant sources, animal-sourced foods do not provide so great an amount of vitamin C, and what there is, is largely destroyed by the heat used when it is cooked.
+Animal-sourced foods do not generally provide much vitamin C, and what there is, is largely destroyed by heat during cooking.
 For example, raw chicken liver contains 17.9 mg/100 g, but fried, the content is reduced to 2.7 mg/100 g.
-Smoked products, such as beef sticks, retain some vitamin C however.

 Vitamin C is present in human breast milk at 5.0 mg/100 g.
-One tested sample of infant formula contained 6.1 mg/100 g.
-Cow's milk contains only 1.0 mg/ 100 g, but the heat of pasteurization destroys it.
-Goat's milk contains 1.3mg/100 g, unless pasteurized.
+Cow's milk contains 1.0 mg/100 g, but the heat of pasteurization destroys it.

-Chicken eggs contain no vitamin C, whether raw or cooked.

 Food preparation

 Vitamin C chemically decomposes under certain conditions, many of which may occur during the cooking of food.
 Vitamin C concentrations in various food substances decrease with time in proportion to the temperature at which they are stored.
 Cooking can reduce the vitamin C content of vegetables by around 60%, possibly due to increased enzymatic destruction.
 Longer cooking times may add to this effect.
 Another cause of vitamin C loss from food is leaching, which transfers vitamin C to the cooking water, which is decanted and not consumed.
-Broccoli may retain vitaminC during cooking or storage more than most vegetables.